Share this

 Not Making Time for Disaster Recovery Could Cost You

-I think Benjamin Franklin said it best when he stated "If you fail to plan, you plan to fail."
-When it comes to disaster recovery, failing to have a plan is a sure-fire way to set the company up for failure in the event of a disaster, and it could cost the company everything.
+Benjamin Franklin said it best: “If you fail to plan, you plan to fail.”
+When it comes to disaster recovery, failing to have a well-documented, thoroughly tested plan is a sure way to set your company up for failure when a disaster occurs.
+Without a reliable backup and recovery strategy, a major outage, cyberattack, or data loss event could cost the company everything.

 Share this